theglobehead/playlist-app-with-fastapi-react/flask_babel_tutorial.md

 conda install -c conda-forge flask-babel
 ```

-### 2. Write the text in the tamplates or the code
+### 2. Write the text in the templates or the code

 python: